Package Leaflet: Information for the User

 If you notice any of the above, talk to your doctor to decide on the best course of treatment for you, including when it is appropriate to stop treatment and how to do it safely.

-Be especially careful with Gabapentina Almus:
+Be careful with Gabapentina Almus:

 If you have kidney problems.

-If you have a nervous system disorder or a respiratory disorder or if you are over 65 years old, your doctor may prescribe a different dose.
+If you have a nervous system disorder or a respiratory disorder, or if you are over 65 years old, your doctor may prescribe a different dose.

 Additional information about potentially serious reactions: